lianasianturi/airflow_in_docker/README.md

 ### Prerequisites
 1. Create Google account and enable Bigquery sandbox ([link](https://cloud.google.com/bigquery/docs/sandbox#get_started))
-3. Install Docker.
+2. Install Docker.
 You can use Docker App ([link](https://docs.docker.com/desktop/)) but since it's used for enterprise purposed, you can use Orbstack for Docker desktop ([link](https://docs.orbstack.dev/quick-start))
 4. .... [environment setup]

 ### How to use
-1. Install requirement.txt
+1. Download the repositories and go to project folder
+2. Run Docker compose to install the requirements and Airflow
+>docker compose up -d
 2. Download...

 ### Project Structure